microsoft/FluidFramework/packages/dds/tree/docs/user-facing/array-merge-semantics.md

 To insert a new node X in the gap between nodes A and B, one would call `insertAt(1, X)` because the integer `1` refers to the second gap.

-This seems consistent with how insertions are typically performed: on a plain JS array, one would call `splice(1, 0, X)` to perform the same operation.
 The reason we need this concept of gap is that `insertAt(1, X)` will not necessarily insert X at index 1.
 Instead, `insertAt(1, X)` will insert X *in the gap that was at index 1 at the time the edit was made*.
-This is important because by the time the edit is applied, that gap may no longer be at index 1.
+This is relevant because by the time the edit is applied, that gap may no longer be at index 1.

 Example 1:
 * Starting state: `[A, B]`